Augustoceras

 Augustoceras is a genus of nautiloid cephalopods included in the order Oncocerida and family Valcouroceratidae.
-It is known form the Middle and Upper Ordovician of Kentucky and Ohio in the US.
+It is known from the Middle and Upper Ordovician of Kentucky and Ohio in the United States.

 Shells of Augustocers are slender, upwardly curved, fusiform, exogastric cyrtocones with subtriangular cross-sections, short chambers, oblique sutures, and subventral siphuncles with simple internal radial actinosiphonate deposits.
 Kindleoceras from the Upper Ordovician of Ontario differs in having a more triangular cross-section and more numerous actinosiphonate rays in its siphuncle.